Laggrif/Youtube_Download/README.md

 # Basic app to download music from youtube

-## Still in development, it is working, but not perfect at all.
+## Still in development, new features will eventually be added
 Do not hesitate to ask for features, make suggestions or pull requests.
-I may not answer you immediately, but it will still be useful for me and next users.

 ## Please Help